Reading Time: 5 minutes

-These instructions are intended for installing WordPress in cPanel / WHM with Softaculous.
+- These instructions are intended for installing WordPress in cPanel / WHM with Softaculous.

-I’ll be working from a Liquid Web cPanel / WHM CentOS 6.6 server, and I’ll be logged into my cPanel account.
+- I’ll be working from a Liquid Web cPanel / WHM CentOS 6.6 server, and I’ll be logged into my cPanel account.

-Reading Time: 2 minutesSoftaculous is an easy to use one click installer, allowing you to install software packages on your Fully Managed Linux server quickly and easily backup and update these installs.
+Reading Time: 2 minutesSoftaculous is an easy to use one-click installer, allowing you to install software packages on your Fully Managed Linux server quickly, easily backup, and update any software that is installed with softaculous.
 While Softaculous is designed with ease of use in mind, it can be confusing to install software with Softaculous.
 The purpose of this article is to walk through installing a piece of software using Softaculous.
 Continue reading “How To: Installing Software with Softaculous”